-Want to Build an App Without Learning to Code?
+Want to Create an Android App Without Learning to Code?
 AppInstitute Can Help

-AppInstitute can help you build a personalized app without the need to learn how to code.
+AppInstitute can help you create an android app without the need to learn how to code.
 Our app builder lets you add prebuilt features to your app and then customize them to your liking.
 Once you are finished you’ll have a bespoke Android app.

 - First, choose a template.
 We have plenty of options for different types of businesses, and each template contains all the features you’ll need.

 - Next it’s time to personalize the app.
 You can adjust the color scheme and add information and images.
 If you already have a Facebook page or website, our API will grab all the essential information and add it to your app automatically.